unbit/uwsgi-docs/KSM.rst

 Using Linux KSM in uWSGI
 ========================

-Kernel Samepage Merging <http://www.linux-kvm.org/page/KSM> is a feature of recent (>= 2.6.32) Linux kernels that allows processes to share pages of memory with the same content.
-This is accomplished by a kernel task that scans specific memory areas and compares and merges, if possible, them periodically.

-Born as an enhancement for KVM (the main vanilla Linux virtualization technology), it can be used for all of those processes having lot of common data, such as uWSGI processes with their language interpreters and standard libraries.
+Kernel Samepage Merging <http://www.linux-kvm.org/page/KSM> is a feature of Linux kernels >= 2.6.32 which allows processes to share pages of memory with the same content.
+This is accomplished by a kernel task that scans specific memory areas and compares periodically, and when possible, merges them.
+Born as an enhancement for KVM it can be used for processes using common data such as uWSGI processes with language interpreters and standard libraries.

 If you are lucky, using KSM could exponentially reduce the memory usage of your uWSGI instances.
 Especially in massive :doc:`Emperor<Emperor>` deployments enabling KSM in each vassal may result in massive memory savings.
 KSM in uWSGI was the idea of Giacomo Bagnoli of Asidev s.r.l. http://www.asidev.com/en/company.html .Many thanks to him.

 Enabling the KSM daemon
 -----------------------

 To enable the KSM kernel daemon, simply set ``/sys/kernel/mm/ksm/run`` to 1, like so:

 .. code-block:: sh